cynthziawong/intro-data-science/README.md

   - Tableau
 - Jupyter Notebooks

-# Curriculum
+# Course Overview

 ## Week 1: Introduction to Python
 Our goal will be to learn the basics of the Python language.
 We will review proper syntax, variables, expression, functions, loops and iterations.
 We will work on a project designed by Jetbrains (Zookeeper python project) as a way to apply our studies.
 Additionally, we will be working through Michigan University's
 Programming for Everybody (Getting Started with Python) chapter 1 to chapter 7.

 #### Tuesday 6/30:
-- Syllabus overview
+- First Meeting & Syllabus Overview
 - Jetbrains Python: Zookeeper Stage 1 + 2

 #### Thursday 7/2: